Why Danspace Project needs your support

 Supporting Danspace Project is easy!
 You can make a contribution in any amount at any time online or by sending a check, made out to Danspace Project, to: Danspace Project, 131 East 10th Street, New York, NY 10003.
 Your gift of any size is greatly appreciated.

-You can also show your support by attending Danspace Project's annual spring Gala honoring outstanding members of our cultural and artistic community and featuring stellar, star-studded performances.
-If you have any questions about supporting Danspace please contact Peggy Cheng at (212) 674-3838 or email@example.com
+You can also show your support by attending Danspace Project's annual spring Gala honoring outstanding members of the cultural and artistic community and featuring stellar, star-studded performances.
+If you have any questions about supporting Danspace through the Gala, other patron programs, or sponsorship opportunities, please contact Peggy Cheng at (212) 674-3838 or email@example.com

 Become a Member